UniversalDependencies/docs/_fi-dep/mark.md

 <!--details-->

-The main subordinating conjunctions in TDT are:
+The main subordinating conjunctions are the following:

 * _että_ "that"
 * _jotta_ "so that"